The Naples Coalition

-As many have read and heard our Gaviota Coast had a “town” called Naples, named after its Italian counterpart.
-Well sort of.
-In 1888 an East Coast businessman bought 500 acres of very cheap farmland from the owner of the Dos Pueblos Ranch.
+Gaviota Coast, a unique and rare coastal bio-region along the Central Californian coastline, had a “town” called Naples, named after its Italian counterpart.
+In 1888, an East Coast businessman bought 500 acres of very cheap farmland from the owner of the Dos Pueblos Ranch.
 His plan was to divide the land into lots of several acres or less and call it a "town".
 He would then await the completion of the Southern Pacific coastal train route, sell the lots, and likely flee with the money.
 His scheme faded when the railroad was delayed and he passed away.

 Lots in the Naples Township grew in legal stature when they were recorded with the newly formed Santa Barbara County.
 The County had long maintained that none of these lots could be developed unless they were "merged" into single lots meeting the modern 100-acre minimum zoning requirement.
 The owners of Naples disagreed.
 After numerous court decisions, the California Supreme Court ruled against the County's merger ordinance, although the court did not rule on the question of whether or what type of development could occur.

 The Naples Coalition consists of the Sierra Club, Surfrider, Citizens Planning Association, Audubon Society, League of Woman Voters, and the Gaviota Coast Conservancy as well as unaffiliated individuals.
 Our goals are to preserve the view sheds, restore the bio diverse habitat, maintain wildlife corridors, protect the sensitive coastal bluff, and provide appropriate public access.
 We recognize the extreme sensitivity the Chumash Peoples have for this land.

 The coalition realizes that some development may be inevitable, yet we resist the idea that the major criteria for development should be to maximize the economic return to land speculators.
 While respectful of an owners rights, we are also cognizant of the responsibilities of that steward to promote the broad interest of the public.